alden-tennison/health-database/README.md

     where `<donor>` is the donor id and `<recipient>` is the recipient id.
 It returns a string of "Compatible" if the donor can safely give blood to the recipient.
-It returns a string of "Not Compatible" if the donor cannot give blood safetly to the recipient.
+It returns a string of "Not Compatible" if the donor cannot give blood safely to the recipient.